darkvc/MinecraftReflection/README.md

 This plugin downloads the mappings from Mojang and Spigot and builds a combined list of class and method/field mappings.

+Because this library pulls both Spigot's and Mojang's mappings, there will be class name mapping conflicts.
+To fix this, Mojang mappings will take precedence over Spigot/Bukkit mappings, so you are highly encouraged to use Mojang specific class/methods/fields names where it is possible.

 TODO: More readme writing.

 ## How to install